-If you are reading this, it means that the worst has happened, and you now need to make a claim on your insurance policy.
+If you are reading this, it means that the worst has happened, and you now need to claim on your insurance policy.
 If your property has suffered substantial fire damage, flooded, or worse, you need a loss assessor to act in your best interests.
-Think of them as a solicitor acting for you.
+Think of them as solicitors acting for you.

 Before you can consider repairing a fire-damaged house, you will need the insurance company to accept liability – and this can be easier said than done, as most insurance companies tend to look for exclusion clauses.